-Animal Crossing: New Horizons has a brief but extremely successful history.
-What fans are now keenly interested in is probably the future of the popular life sim.
-Usually, players will not find out about patches and updates until they are released.
-Now a dataminer could have succeeded in taking a comprehensive look into the crystal ball.
-“Ninji” claims to have discovered a whole range of new features in the code of Animal Crossing: New Horizons.
-Whether all content will find its way into the game in the same way is in the stars: everything can, nothing has to - data mining is speculative.
+Animal Crossing: New Horizons has a short but extremely successful past.
+What fans are now interested in is probably the future of the popular life sim.
+Normally players only find out about patches and updates in a timely manner when they are released.
+Now a data miner could have taken a comprehensive look into the crystal ball.
+"Ninji" claims to have discovered a whole range of new features in the Animal Crossing: New Horizons code.
+However, whether all content finds its way into the game in the same way remains to be seen: everything can, nothing has to - data mining is speculative.

 Animal Crossing: New Horizons - From new plants to museum upgrades, everything is included

-Only Nintendo knows for sure what the future of Animal Crossing: New Horizons holds in store for gamers.
-It is certain that future updates for the game will be developed and published.
-When new content comes, but above all what exactly it consists of, is written in the stars.
-Now there is at least cause for speculation.
-The Dataminer “Ninji” has a comparative comprehensive list released with new features for Animal Crossing: New Horizons.
+Only Nintendo knows for sure what the future of Animal Crossing: New Horizons has in store for players.
+It is certain that future updates will be developed and released for the game.
+When new content will come, but above all what exactly it consists of is written in the stars.
+At least there is reason for speculation.
+The dataminer "Ninji" has a comparatively comprehensive list released with new features for Animal Crossing: New Horizons.

 For example, the code mentions additional upgrades for the museum as well as two completely separate buildings: a museum shop and a museum café.
 There can also be another upgrade for Nook's shop.

 The data minder also found objects in the program code.
 These include flowers: azalea, camellia, holly, hibiscus, hydrangea and osmanthus, but also vegetables such as tomatoes and carrots or pumpkins and potatoes.
 There was also talk of seafood at least in Update 1.0.0.
 Overall, according to the Dataminer, the list may change between updates 1.0.0 and 1.1.4.
 Diving should be able to catch other fish than fishing, as well as algae.